Number 96 (TV series): Awards

-In addition to the four Logies won by cast member Pat McDonald during her run with the show, Number 96 won the "Best Drama" Logie in 1974, 1975, and 1976.
+In addition to the four Logies won by cast member Pat McDonald during her run with the show, Number 96 won both the "Raw Prawn" award in 1976 for Worst Drama, and "Best Drama" Logies in 1974, 1975, and 1976.
 Actor Bunney Brooke won the "Best Actress" Logie Award for her work as Flo in 1975.

 The series cast became stars in Australia and had their own Number 96 passenger train, specially designed for cast and crew travel, which for the show's first few years they would take the train from Sydney to Melbourne for the annual TV Week Logie Awards in a silver multicarriaged train with the commissioner's carriage hooked up at the rear for VIPs.
 This train was specially organised by publicity director Tom Greer.
 The 16-hour overnight journey left from the centre of Sydney at 4:30 pm with a farewell party, complete with red carpet and jazz band in attendance; it featured whistle stops at country sidings and saw thousands of people turn out to see their favourite stars, before it arrived at Spencer Street station.
 These whistle stops were all beamed back by television stations and went live to air.
 The rail service of the time was keen to promote its overnight tourism packages, and for the journey, the train was christened as the Spirit of 96.

 A humorous story, as told by Greer, was the engagement of a piano player (the outrageous John McDonald) to entertain the cast on the train on the way to Melbourne.
 John could only play upright pianos.
 The railways rang and said they could not get the upright around the passageway corners of the train so it would be impossible to get it on board.
 Greer demanded it be put on the train somehow even if it meant dismantling the piano and putting it back together – "key by key".
 In desperation, engineers arrived and took off the side of the carriage, loaded the piano on with a forklift, before replacing the carriage wall.
 The train used green steam locomotive number 3801, which frequently operated the Spirit of Progress train service between Sydney and Melbourne.